Family Support Division

 How to Apply for Support Services

-This Application Form is a pdf (portable document format) file.
-You will need Adobe Acrobat Reader in order to see it.
-If you do not have the Reader, you may download a free copy at the Adobe Acrobat Reader download site.
-This form is the State of Oregon application.
+Download the application from Oregon Department of Justice.
 You should print it out, read the Information Page carefully, fill in the required information and send it to the Salem address on the form or return it to this office.
 If you can’t read the form, or don’t want to print it out, call us at 541-963-1028 to leave a message with your name and address, and we will send you a copy by mail.

 Services We Cannot Provide